 There are however two points to notice.
-First, among investors who liquidate stocks a large fraction do so after the market collapses rather than before, independently of literacy, suggesting that the latter helps but this help is limited.
+First, among investors who liquidate stocks, a large fraction do so after the market collapses rather than before, independently of literacy.
+This evidence suggests that the latter helps, but this help is limited.
 Second, even if high-literacy investors exit earlier, the difference with the low literacy group is not large, particularly when comparing very early exit.

-To provide additional insight on the size of the benefits of literacy in timing the market, we have computed the expected loss for high-literacy and low-literacy investors who liquidated stocks at different months between April 2007 and February 2009 as:
+To provide additional insight on the size of the benefits of literacy in timing the market, we have computed the expected loss for high-literacy and low-literacy investors who liquidated stocks at different months